Need to talk? Call 1800 882 436.

 Can I find out my baby’s blood type before they are born?

-This screening test has been found to be highly reliable with more than 99% accuracy in its prediction.
+This screening test has been shown to be very reliable, with more than 99% accuracy in its predictions.

-In Australia, there are only a few donors of RhD immunoglobulin, so supply is limited.
+In Australia, there are not many people who can donate RhD immunoglobulin, which makes the supply limited.

-If you do not have access to RhD NIPT, and you are RhD negative, you will still be offered the anti-D injections, regardless of knowing your baby’s RhD status.
+If you are RhD negative and cannot get RhD NIPT, you will still be offered the anti-D injections, even if you don’t know your baby’s RhD status.

-For more information about this test and to find out whether it is available to you, speak to your midwife or doctor.
+For more information about this test and to find out whether it is available to you, speak to your doctor or midwife.

 When might I be offered an anti-D injection?

-You may be offered an anti-D injection at 28 and 34 weeks of pregnancy if your blood is rhesus negative.
-If your baby’s blood is found to be RhD positive after birth, a further dose of anti-D may be offered to you.
+You may be offered an anti-D injection at 28 and 34 weeks of pregnancy if your blood is Rhesus negative.
+If your baby’s blood is found to be RhD positive after birth, you may be offered a further dose of anti-D.

-The anti-D injection may also be recommended if there is concern about a sensitising event (see above).
+The anti-D injection may also be recommended if your doctor is concerned about you having had a sensitising event.

-• If you are less than 10 weeks pregnant and have an abortion (termination), anti-D is not usually required.
-However, this may depend on your individual circumstance and your care needs.
+• If you are less than 10 weeks pregnant and have an abortion (termination), you usually don’t need anti-D. However, this may depend on your individual situation and your care needs.
 Always speak to your healthcare team about what is right for you.

 • Anti-D should be given within 72 hours (3 days) of the sensitising event.
 However, it can still be given after this time.

-If you have already developed anti-D antibodies in a previous pregnancy you won’t need another injection in your next pregnancy.
-Your future pregnancies will be monitored more closely than usual, as will your baby after birth.
+If you have already developed anti-D antibodies in a past pregnancy you won’t need another injection in your next pregnancy.
+Your next pregnancies will be watched more closely than normal, and so will your baby after they are born.

-There is not enough evidence to suggest that RhD negative women who experience bleeding in their first 12 weeks of pregnancy need anti-D. However, if the bleeding is repeated, heavy or associated with abdominal pain or significant pelvic trauma, anti-D may be recommended.
+There is not enough evidence to say that RhD negative women who bleed in their first 12 weeks of pregnancy need anti-D. However, if the bleeding happens again, is heavy or comes with stomach pain or serious injuries to the pelvis, anti-D may be recommended.

 Always speak to your doctor or midwife for advice and support if you experience bleeding during pregnancy.